 Most of us know that the higher our credit score, the better.
 We may even know that we can save some money by maximizing our score.
-Of course, we also know that we should eat at least three to five servings of vegetables per day and that doing so may add years to our lives.
-But when was the last time you ate some Brussels sprouts?
+(If you don't know your credit score, you're entitled to a free credit report.)

 - First, the basics.
 FICO credit scores range from 300 to 850, with 15% of the population scoring below 600, 27% scoring between 600 and 699, 18% scoring between 700 and 749, 27% scoring between 750 and 799, and just 13% achieving top scores of 800 or more.

 - With mortgages, if your credit score is below 650, your interest rate will likely be at least 1% higher than that of someone with excellent credit.

 - Your credit score can also limit the degree to which you can refinance your mortgage.
 A low score can cost you tens of thousands of dollars in extra interest on a home equity loan.